kreshuklab/learning-temporal-consistency/README.md

 # Unsupervised temporal consistency improvement for video segmentation with siamese networks

-This repository provides code for "unsupervised temporal consistency improvement for video segmentation with siamese networks"
+This repository provides code for "Unsupervised temporal consistency improvement for video segmentation with siamese networks"

 ## Code Structure
 Paths to data should be provided in *data_config/datasets_config.py* (there are some ready examples).
 In the config file one also should provide information about focus plane indexes.
-Precomputed (or manually labeled) information about indexes is contained in *focused_frames/* directory
+Precomputed (or manually labeled) information about indexes should be contained in *focused_frames/* directory

 *utils* contains some additional training/visualization/logging helper functions.